 2. Second Property Volume Caps Limit Financing Available to Under-Served Borrowers

 While the caps placed on second home loans purchased by the GSEs are intended to free up loan volume for primary residence purchases, they actually may make it more difficult for borrowers interested in these homes to secure a loan.
 Historically, the GSEs have used more than $1 billion in annual profits from second homes to support first-time and under-served borrowers.
 If capital from second home loans is limited, so too will be the financing that was once used to bolster under-served markets.
 This, of course, is in direct contradiction to the PSPAs stated and intended purpose.

 3. “Higher Risk” Loan Caps Will Serve Encumber Minorities and Low-Income Borrowers the Most

-The January PSPAs’ updates also include a 6% volume cap on what are deemed “higher risk” loans purchased by the GSEs.
-Loans are determined to be high risk based on criteria such as borrower’s credit scores, debt-to-income ratios, and loan-to values.
+The January PSPAs’ updates also include a 6% volume cap on what is deemed “higher risk” loans purchased by the GSEs.
+Loans are determined to be high risk based on criteria such as borrower’s credit scores, debt-to-income ratios, and loan-to-values.
 Critics of the cap worry that the loan limitations will negatively impact minorities, low-income, and under-served borrowers immediately following the negative impact COVID-19 inflicted on the same populations.
-As with second home mortgages, the GSEs inability to purchase more than 6% volume of “high risk” loans will likely increase interest rates, as lenders strive to keep in tolerance and, in turn, price many borrowers out of a primary home purchase.
+As with second home mortgages, the GSE’s inability to purchase more than 6% volume of “high risk” loans will likely increase interest rates, as lenders strive to keep intolerance and, in turn, a price many borrowers out of a primary home purchase.